Matth-L/Maximum-Flow-Problem/README.md

 In the context of this project, we will use it to maximize the flow of coffee from a source to a sink.

 This project is split into 3 parts :
-- The first part is the implementation of the graph data structure
+- Implementation of the graph data structure
-- The second part is the implementation of the BFS algorithm
+- Implementation of the BFS algorithm
-- The third part is the implementation of the Dinic algorithm
+- Implementation of the Dinic algorithm

 ## Table of contents